zonotope/zanmi/README.md

   ZANMI_CONFIG=<path to edited config> java -jar <zanmi release jar> --init-db
   ```

-* zanmi was designed to be run with ssl, but we'll turn it off just for this
+* zanmi was designed to be run with ssl, but we'll turn it off for now.
+Start
-  demonstration. start the server by running:
+  the server by running:

   ```sh
   ZANMI_CONFIG=<path to edited config> java -jar <zanmi release jar> --skip-ssl